rtm/upward/doc/design.md

 Upwardable objects have access to the methods `and` and `or`, which create deep-merged, upwardable objects. `and` takes the earlier value, `or` takes a later value.
 So

-    U({a: {b: 1}}).and({a: {b: 2}})
+    U({ a: { b: 1 } }) . and({ a: { b: 2 } })

-returns a value fo `a.b` of 2.
-This feature is especially useful for objects used as DOM attributes, which contain nexted objects for style and class (see below).
+returns a value for `a.b` of 2.
+This feature is especially useful for objects used as DOM attributes, which contain nested objects for style and class (see below).

 ### Upwardable properties as promises

 Upwardable properties are promise-aware.
-In other words, setting an upwardable property to a promise will rsult in that property's value eventually being set to the resolved value of the promise.
+In other words, setting an upwardable property to a promise will result in that property's value eventually being set to the resolved value of the promise.
 For instance, we can set `app.model = asynchTask();`, and `app.model` will be set to the resulting value when ready.
-If the promise fails, then `app.model` will be set to an `Error` object.
+If the promise fails, then `app.model` will be left unchanged.
 Until the promise resolves, accessing the property will retrieve its value prior to being set to a promise.

 Note that this means that promises themselves cannot be held in upwardable properties on upwardable objects.
 If you assign a promise to an upwardable property in hopes of keeping it there,, sooner or later, when the promise resolves, the property will take on the resolved value.

 DOM
 ---

-In line with the design objective of "all-JavaScript", we want to avoid yet another language in our stack to define HTML templates, with its own syntax and control structures.
+In line with the Upward design objective of "all-JavaScript", we want to avoid yet another language in our stack to define HTML templates, with its own odd-ball syntax and control structures.
 Accordingly, in Upward DOM elements are created in JavaScript, using the `E(tagname)` API.
 This creates a real DOM node, not a shadow or proxy.
 This API is not upwardable; after all, an element cannot change its tagname once created.

 Text nodes are created using `T(text)`.
 This **is** upwardable, so when `text` changes, the `nodeValue` will change in parallel: